KSP-KOS/KOS/doc/source/language/user_functions.rst

-Recursive algorithms (TODO: wikipedia link) are possible with kerboscript functions, provided you remember to always exclusively use local variables made with the ``declare`` statement in the body of the function, and never use global variables for something that you intended to be different per recursive call.
+Recursive algorithms (TODO: wikipedia link) are possible with kerboscript functions, provided you remember to always exclusively use local variables made with the ``declare .. to`` statement in the body of the function, and never use global variables for something that you intended to be different per recursive call.